hashicorp/consul/website/source/docs/guides/datacenters.html.md

 ## Summary

 In this guide you setup WAN gossip across two datacenters to create basic federation.
-We also used the Consul HTTP API to ensure the datacenters were properly configured.
+You also used the Consul HTTP API to ensure the datacenters were properly configured.